annotation/text-fabric/docs/Api/Helpers.md

 ??? abstract "\_outLink(text, href, title=None, ...)"
     Produce a formatted HTML link.

+??? abstract "mathEsc(val)"
+    Produce a representation of *val* where $ signs are escaped to `<span>$</span>` so that they are not interpreted as math in a Jupyter notebook.

+??? abstract "htmlEsc(val)"
+    Produce a representation of *val* that is safe for usage in a Markdown and HTML context.

 ??? abstract "htmlEsc(val)"
     Produce a representation of *val* that is safe for usage in a HTML context.